Paul Brinkman is an intellectual property partner in the Washington, D.C., office of Kirkland & Ellis LLP.

 Unlike many of his contemporaries, Paul came to the ITC from a trade-law background, and has worked extensively over his entire career with Customs and Border Protection, the agency charged with enforcement of the ITC’s exclusion orders.
 Paul has tried several customs disputes before the Court of International Trade, and is also skilled in working informally with Customs to secure enforcement against his adversaries’ products and safe passage for his clients’ redesigns.
 He served as co-chair of the American Bar Association’s Customs Law Committee from 2007–2009 and on the Steering Committee of the D.C.
 Bar’s International Section from 2006–2009.

 Paul began his legal career at Kirkland, and previously led Quinn Emanuel and Alston & Bird’s ITC practices before returning to the firm in 2017.
-Paul is a life fellow of the American Bar Foundation, and is currently listed in Chambers (Band 1), Who’s Who Legal (recommended in both IP Patents and International Trade), Super Lawyers (top rated), Legal 500 (leading lawyer), and IAM Patent 1000 (highly recommended).
+Paul is a life fellow of the American Bar Foundation and a fellow of the Litigation Counsel of America.
+He is currently listed in Chambers (Band 1), Who’s Who Legal (recommended in both IP Patents and International Trade), Super Lawyers (top rated), Legal 500 (leading lawyer), and IAM Patent 1000 (highly recommended).

 Paul serves on the boards of Education For Hope, a charity providing educational assistance to West Africa and the trustees of the Scholarship Fund for Alexandria, and is a member of the Legal Aid Justice Center’s advisory council.
 Prior to his legal career he worked for two U.S. senators.

 Recognized by The Legal 500 United States as a Leading Lawyer for Patent Litigation: International Trade Commission, 2018–2023